Memorial Day Service

-Alongside the new sculpture, we dedicated a Masonic cornerstone which signifies a beginning, a grand aspiration, the start of a great project – the work of years, or perhaps even a lifetime.
+Alongside the new sculpture, we dedicated a Masonic cornerstone that signifies a beginning, a grand aspiration, the start of a great project – the work of years, or perhaps even a lifetime.

 There is so much more to a cornerstone than a block at the corner of a building!
 The cornerstone we dedicated for the Battle Within Memorial is the beginning of a Great Work, not merely on a structure of concrete and steel, but on the cause and spirit that structure represents.
 We formally dedicated it as a promise to God that we shall not waiver from the cause before us.

-In this case, we’re actually rebuilding something started in 1868 following the civil war; Decoration Day, or for all you born after 1970 - Memorial Day.
+In this case, we’re actually rebuilding something started in 1868 by Major General John A. (Blackjack) Logan, a Mason, following the Civil War; Decoration Day, or for all you born after 1970 - Memorial Day.
 Memorial Day is a time for remembering and honoring the military personnel who died while serving in the Armed Forces.